 The full ICAAP cycle, from initial planning to regulatory submission and independent review, involves close coordination among the risk, capital and finance functions together withbusiness and support divisions.
-In line with BNM's guidelines on RWCAF (Basel II) - ICAAP (Pillar 2) and CAFIB - ICAAP (Pillar 2), the Group has submitted its Board-approved ICAAP report to BNM by in May 2014.
+In line with BNM's guidelines on RWCAF (Basel II) - ICAAP (Pillar 2) and CAFIB - ICAAP (Pillar 2),the Group submits its ICAAP report to the BRC for approval and the Board for notification.